 One day, we may look back on 2020 as one of great turmoil—but also a moment in history in which the humble introvert came into his own.

-Yes—coronavirus has cost many their livelihoods and lives.
+Yes—coronavirus has cost many their livelihoods…and even their lives.
 But in the West, as countries were locked down and stay-at-home orders were issued, the wheels of a “Quiet revolution”—to use the term coined by author Susan Cain—were turning.

-While countless extroverts bemoaned the lockdowns and the loss of freedom, some introverts viewed social isolation not as deprivation, but rather an opportunity for quality time activities and peaceful reflection.
+While countless extroverts bemoaned the lockdowns and the loss of freedom, some introverts viewed social isolation as not deprivation, but rather as an opportunity for quality time activities and peaceful reflection.

 An introvert living in an extrovert world

 In her celebrated book on introversion, Quiet, Cain notes that Western cultures tend to favor the Extrovert Ideal:

 “the omnipresent belief that the ideal self is gregarious, alpha, and comfortable in the spotlight.
 The archetypal extrovert prefers action to contemplation, risk-taking to heed-taking, certainty to doubt.
 He favors quick decisions, even at the risk of being wrong.
 She works well in teams and socializes in groups.”

 The extrovert for this reason is held in hallowed regard, in favor of the many quiet and invaluable achievements introverts have made to society.

 Consequently, when we introverts are measured against the Extrovert Ideal, we are often found to be lacking: